Paraphraser/IOTstackBackup/generating-gpg-keys.md

 $ gpg --batch --quick-generate-key "Roger Rabbit (Raspberry Pi Backups) <chewie@carrots.com>" rsa4096 encrypt never
 ```

-You will be prompted for a passphrase to protect your private key.
-How you respond depends on your security needs.
-If you set a passphrase, you will need to provide it each time you need to decrypt a file that is encrypted with the corresponding public key.
-If you forget your passphrase, you will not be able to decrypt your files.

-> If you follow the [Dr Duh](https://github.com/drduh/YubiKey-Guide) and your private keys are stored on a YubiKey, you will need to enter the key's PIN and then touch the key to approve each decryption operation.

-If you decide you do **not** want to use a passphrase, respond to the "Passphrase" prompt by pressing <kbd>tab</kbd> to select `<OK>`, then press <kbd>return</kbd>, and then confirm your decision by pressing <kbd>return</kbd> again.
+You will be prompted for your passphrase.
+If you decide you do **not** want to use a passphrase, respond to the prompt by pressing <kbd>tab</kbd> to select `<OK>`, then press <kbd>return</kbd>, and then confirm your decision by pressing <kbd>return</kbd> again.
 Without the protection of a passphrase, anyone with access to your private key will be able to decrypt any file encrypted with the corresponding public key.

 There will be a small delay and you will see a result like the following: